Mesopotamian campaign: 1917

 Maude's offensive was launched on 13 December 1916.
 The British advanced up both sides of the Tigris river, forcing the Ottoman army out of a number of fortified positions along the way.
 General Maude's offensive was methodical, organised, and successful.
 Khalil Pasha was able to concentrate most of his forces against Maude near Kut.
 Maude switched his advance to the other bank of the Tigris, bypassing most of the Ottoman forces.
 The Ottoman XVIII Corps escaped destruction only by fighting some desperate rear guard actions.
 It did lose quite a bit of equipment and supplies.
 The British occupied Kut and continued to advance up the Tigris.

 By early March, the British were at the outskirts of Baghdad, and the Baghdad garrison, under the command of the Governor of Baghdad province Halil Kut (Khalil Pasha), tried to stop them on the Diyala river.
 Maude outmanoeuvred the Ottoman forces, destroyed an Ottoman regiment and captured the Ottoman defensive positions.
 Khalil Pasha retreated in disarray out of the city.
-On 11 March 1917, the British entered Baghdad and colonial sources claim the Iraqi people greeted them as liberators.
+On 11 March 1917, the British entered Baghdad and immediately restored order, putting a stop to rioting and looting by local Arabs and Kurds.
 The British Indian Army played a significant role in the capture of Baghdad.
 Amidst the confusion of the retreat a large part of the Ottoman army (some 15,000 soldiers) were captured.
 A week after the city fell, Maude issued the oft-quoted Proclamation of Baghdad, which contained the famous line "our armies do not come into your cities and lands as conquerors or enemies, but as liberators".

 Khalil Pasha withdrew his battered Sixth Army up river and established his headquarters in Mosul.
 He had about 30,000 troops left with which to oppose Maude.
 In April, he received the 2nd Infantry Division, but overall the Ottoman strategic position was bad in the spring of 1917.
 After the capture of Baghdad, Maude stopped his advance.
 He felt his supply lines were too long, conditions in the summer made campaigning difficult and he had been denied reinforcements he felt he needed.
 Maude died of cholera on 18 November.
 He was replaced by General William Marshall who halted operations for the winter.

 British troops entering Baghdad, March 1917.

 Indian troops guarding Baghdad railway station.

 British and Indian troops examining a wrecked Turkish artillery gun.

 Indian troops guarding Turkish prisoners captured at Sannaiyat, 24 February 1917.

 British soldier feeding a starving Turkish soldier.